Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Models and background

 \section{Models and background}

 This paper studies an infinite-horizon MDP with discounted rewards, as represented by a quintuple $\mathcal{M} = (\cS,\cA, P, r,\gamma)$.
 Here, $\cS$ and $\cA$ denote respectively the (finite) state space and action space, whereas $\gamma\in (0,1)$ indicates the discount factor.
-We use $P:\cS\times\cA \rightarrow \Delta(\cS)$ to represent the probability transition kernel of the MDP, where for each state-action pair $(s,a)\in \cS\times \cA$, $P(s' \mid {s,a})$ denotes the probability of transiting to state $s'$ from state $s$ when action $a$ is executed.
+Particular emphasis is placed on the scenario with large state/action space and long effective horizon, namely, $|\cS|$, $|\cA|$ and the effective horizon $\frac{1}{1-\gamma}$ can all be quite large.
+We use $P:\cS\times\cA \rightarrow \Delta(\cS)$ to represent the probability transition kernel of the MDP, where for each state-action pair $(s,a)\in \cS\times \cA$, $P(s' \,|\, {s,a})$ denotes the probability of transiting to state $s'$ from state $s$ when action $a$ is executed.
 The reward function is represented by $r: \cS\times\cA \rightarrow [0,1]$, such that $r(s,a)$ denotes the immediate reward from state $s$ when action $a$ is taken; for simplicity, we assume throughout that all rewards lie within $[0,1]$.
-We focus on the tabular setting which, despite its basic form, is not yet well understood.
+We focus on the tabular setting which, despite its basic form, has not yet been well understood.
 See \cite{bertsekas2017dynamic} for an in-depth introduction of this model.

-\paragraph{Q-function and the Bellman operator.} An action selection rule is termed a {\em policy} and represented by a mapping $\pi: \cS \rightarrow \Delta(\cA)$, which maps a state to a distribution over the set of actions.
+\paragraph{Q-function and Bellman operator.} An action selection rule is termed a {\em policy} and represented by a mapping $\pi: \cS \rightarrow \Delta(\cA)$, which maps a state to a distribution over the set of actions.
 A policy is said to be {\em stationary} if it is time-invariant.
-We denote by $\{s_t,a_t,r_t\}_{t=0}^{\infty}$ a sample trajectory, where $s_t$ (resp.~$a_t$) denotes the state (resp.~the action taken), and $r_t= r(s_{t}, a_{t})$ denotes the reward received at time $t$.
+We denote by $\{s_t,a_t,r_t\}_{t=0}^{\infty}$ a sample trajectory, where $s_t$ (resp.~$a_t$) denotes the state (resp.~the action taken) at time $t$, and $r_t= r(s_{t}, a_{t})$ denotes the reward received at time $t$.
 It is assumed throughout that the rewards are deterministic and depend solely upon the current state-action pair.
 We denote by $V^{\pi}: \cS \rightarrow \real$ the value function of a policy $\pi$, namely,

 which is the expected discounted cumulative reward received when \emph{(i)} the initial state is $s_0=s$, \emph{(ii)} the actions are taken based on the policy $\pi$ (namely, $a_t \sim \pi(s_t)$ for all $t\geq 0$) and the trajectory is generated based on the transition kernel (namely, $s_{t+1}\sim P(\cdot | s_t, a_t)$).
 It can be easily verified that $0\leq V^{\pi}(s)\leq \frac{1}{1-\gamma} $ for any $\pi$.
 The action-value function (also Q-function) $Q^{\pi}: \cS \times \cA \rightarrow \real$ of a policy $\pi$ is defined by